MicrosoftDocs/win32/desktop-src/DirectShow/camthread-reply.md

 ---
-Description: The Reply method replies to a request. ms.assetid: 90e91b99-6a1c-46a2-b83d-eba483f1832a
+description: The Reply method replies to a request. ms.assetid: 90e91b99-6a1c-46a2-b83d-eba483f1832a
 title: CAMThread.Reply method (Wxutil.h)
 ms.topic: reference